smartprocure/contexture/packages/provider-elasticsearch/README.md

 #### `groupedMetric`
 A more general version of esTwoLevelAggregation, used in analysis builders/pivot tables.
 It takes config for an array of buckets and a metric agg.
 The buckets are nested with the metric on the inside.

-#### `matchCardinality`
-A filters bucket which puts results into a pass and fail bucket, along with a cardinality metric nested inside.

 #### `matchStats`
 A filters bucket which puts results into a pass and fail bucket, along with a stats metric nested inside.